 US Sgt Bowe Bergdahl has been released five years after being captured by Afghan Taliban, in a controversial exchange for five Taliban officials being held at Guantanamo Bay.

 The prisoner swap came after secret talks between the US government and the Taliban, brokered by Qatar.

 Bergdahl was serving with an Alaska-based infantry regiment in Paktika province near the Pakistani border and went missing on 30 June 2009, five months after being deployed to Afghanistan.

 The circumstances of his capture remain murky, with speculation he may have walked away from his base out of disillusionment with the US campaign.
-US officials say any decision over possible desertion charges will be made by the army, but there is a feeling the soldier has suffered enough.
+In March 2015, he was charged with desertion and misbehaviour before the enemy.

 The US believes he was across the frontier in Pakistan for most of his captivity, reportedly held by the Haqqani network, which operates in the Afghanistan-Pakistan border region and is allied to the Afghan Taliban.

 The circumstances of Sgt Bergdahl's capture in 2009 remain unclear, although a Pentagon investigation a year later concluded he left his post in Paktika Province without authorisation, according to a Pentagon official speaking to Associated Press news agency.

 Several commentators and soldiers have branded him a deserter and called for him to be punished.

 The New York Times said on his disappearance in 2009 had noted he had left military areas before, during a training programme in California and an Afghan outpost, but returned each time.

 US officials told the newspaper the report did not conclude whether Sgt Bergdahl had intended to permanently desert the military.

 The US military's top-ranking officer, Gen Martin Dempsey, has that the Army would not ignore misconduct but that the 28-year-old was innocent until proven guilty.
 "When he is able to provide the facts, we'll learn what happened."

 The defence department opened up an investigation into his disappearance and capture, appointing a two-star general with combat experience in Afghanistan to lead the inquiry.